 We are a biopharmaceutical company engaged in the design, discovery and development of NNR Therapeutics, a new class of drugs for the treatment of multiple diseases and disorders of the central nervous system.
 Our NNR Therapeutics selectively target a class of receptors known as neuronal nicotinic receptors, or NNRs.
-We currently have clinical-stage product candidates for target indications generally in three therapeutic areas: cognitive impairment, depression and anxiety, and pain.
-We also have preclinical programs focused in smoking cessation, addiction, obesity, pain, Parkinson's disease and inflammation.
+We currently have clinical-stage product candidates in the therapeutic areas of cognitive impairment, depression and anxiety, and pain.
+We also have preclinical programs focused in smoking cessation, pain, obesity, addiction, Parkinson's disease and inflammation.
 We have a cognition-focused collaboration with AstraZeneca and a strategic alliance with GlaxoSmithKline.
-We have received \$73.7 million in the aggregate from AstraZeneca and GlaxoSmithKline, representing upfront fees, a common stock purchase and milestone payments, and have earned an additional \$17.2 million in collaboration research and development revenue from our collaboration with AstraZeneca.

-Our lead product candidate is a novel small molecule that we have historically referred to as TC-1734 and that our strategic collaborator, AstraZeneca, refers to as AZD3480.
-AZD3480 (TC-1734) modulates the activity of the a4\(\textit{g}\)2 NNR.
+Our lead product candidate is a novel small molecule that we have historically referred to as TC-1734 and that AstraZeneca refers to as AZD3480.
+AZD3480 (TC-1734) modulates the activity of the a4\(\text{S} \)2 NNR.
 In December 2005, we entered into a collaborative research and license agreement with AstraZeneca AB for the development and worldwide commercialization of AZD3480 (TC-1734) as a treatment for Alzheimer's disease, cognitive dysfunction in schizophrenia and potentially other conditions characterized by cognitive impairment such as attention deficit hyperactivity disorder, or ADHD, age associated memory impairment, or AAMI, and mild cognitive impairment, or MCI.
-AstraZeneca is currently conducting two Phase 2b clinical trials of AZD3480 (TC-1734), one in mild to moderate Alzheimer's disease, which is referred to as the "Sirocco" trial, and one in cognitive dysfunction in schizophrenia, which is referred to as the "HALO" trial.
-Based on information provided to us by AstraZeneca, we expect to report top-line results from the Sirocco trial in September 2008 and that the HALO trial will be completed by the end of 2008.